bics/MineSweeper/README.md

 The carousel consist two sections.\
 The first element is the game options.
 This element helps the user choose the size of the field and the difficulty as well.\
-On smaller screens only the smaller (10 times 10 and 15 times 15) sizes are available to be selected.
+On smaller screens only the smaller (10 * 10 and 15 * 15) sizes are available to be selected.
 On tablet screen size (above 767 pixels) the large grid will become available and on larger desktop screens (above 1177 pixels) the last option will become active as well.

 ![GridSelectionSmallScreen](/assets/images/GridSmall.PNG)